MySQL is an Oracle-backed open source relational database management system based on Structured Query Language (SQL).

 This means MySQL is up and running.

-You now have a basic MySQL setup installed on your server.
+You now have a basic MySQL configuration installed on your server securely.